-Pine mushrooms (송이버섯): Small in size but big in flavor
+Pine mushrooms (송이버섯): Small in size, big in flavor

-Wild pine mushroom (left) and grilled pine mushroom (right)
+Photo: Wild pine mushroom (left) / Grilled pine mushroom (right)

-Pine mushrooms are considered the best among the hundreds of types of edible mushrooms in Korea.
-They only thrive on live pine trees and are harvested in autumn.
+Pine mushrooms only thrive on live pine trees and are harvested in autumn.
 Pine mushrooms are referred to as diamonds in the forest for their high nutritional value and efficacy.
 The mushroom is great for preventing geriatric diseases and protecting the stomach.
 More than anything, it is known for its cancer prevention qualities.

 Pine mushrooms are expensive as they cannot be grown commercially, but must be collected in their natural environment.
 Despite the high price tag, it is in great demand thanks to its delicate flavor and nutritional value.
 The mushroom can be sliced and grilled over a light fire, but it is more commonly cooked with other ingredients.
-For example, it can be cooked with other vegetables in a soup, or it can be added to rice.
 When it is cooked along foods like abalone or beef, it is fortified with minerals and proteins, turning into a great stamina health food.

 Top producers of pine mushroom

 Photo: Persimmon tree (left) / Persimmon dessert (right)